LatentFM: A Latent Flow Matching Approach for Generative Medical Image Segmentation: Experiments

-For the segmentation task, we compared our method with prior models from two major categories: deterministic and generative approaches, as shown in Tab.~\ref{tab:segementation}.
-Generative methods consistently outperformed deterministic baselines, yielding more accurate and reliable segmentation results.
-Among deterministic models, UNet and UNet++ produced moderate results and ranked lowest.
+For the segmentation task, we compared our method with prior models from two major categories: deterministic and generative approaches, as shown in Tab.~\ref{tab:segmentation}.
+Overall, generative methods consistently outperformed deterministic baselines, yielding more accurate and reliable segmentation results.
+Among deterministic models, UNet and UNet++ achieved moderate performance and ranked lowest across datasets.
 More advanced architectures such as nnUNet and TransUNet achieved noticeably better performance.
 TransUNet exhibited stable results across both datasets, achieving Dice scores of 0.89 and 0.90 and IoU scores of 0.83 and 0.85 on ISIC-2018 and CVC-ClinicDB, respectively. nnUNet performed strongly on ISIC-2018 but showed weaker generalization on CVC-ClinicDB.